5 Jan 04

 Directed by: Mark Horowitz

 When Joel's parents visit Cicely for the first time, his mother is awestruck by its serene beauty and later soars with the eagles, while his dad plays Mr. Fix-it around the house and outshines Joel at the Brick.
-Meanwhile, Holling's confessed distast for sports makes for hot conversation around town.
+Meanwhile, Holling's confessed distaste for sports makes for hot conversation around town.

 Joel's parents come to Cicely and his father's know-it-all attitude gets on Joel's nerves and his mother gets back to nature.
 Holling's dislike of sports causes Shelly to ponder their baby's athletic future and his stature among the men of Cicely.